 It will take around an hour to reach Skagen by car, and around two hours by train.
 But it’s all worth it when you arrive.
 Skagen is charming with its old houses and it truly has a lot of history.
-Like Løkken and Blokhus, the restaurants are great.
+Just like Løkken and Blokhus, the restaurants in Skagen are great.

 In the summer, Skagen has countless events.
 It’s a great place to be if you like to party!
-For the rest of the year, it’s a calm and enjoyable place to go.
-The weather is better than most other parts of Denmark, despite being the northernmost location in the country.
+For the rest of the year, it’s a calm and enjoyable place to visit.
+The weather is better than in most other parts of Denmark: Despite being at the northernmost tip of the country, Skagen gets the most sunshine hours during the year.

 If you’re a foreigner and you’re visiting Hjørring, there is a high chance you’ll be arriving via Aalborg Airport.
 If so, check our guide to the airport so you are well prepared.
-The airport serves as the main entry to Northern Denmark.
+The airport serves as the main entrance to Northern Denmark.

 Best time to visit Hjørring

 Most events happen during summer.
-The football tournament Dana Cup is the highlight of the year, but the city gets overly crowded during this time, so it’s arguably best to visit right after or right before.
+The football tournament Dana Cup is the highlight of the year.
+But the city gets overly crowded during this time, so it’s arguably best to visit right after or right before.
 That means at the end of June, the beginning of July, or the beginning of August.

 In the autumn, there are very few events, and it gets quite rainy.
 Not the best time to go – the same can be said for the early part of the spring, although the late spring is often quite wonderful (late April and all of May).

 Hjørring can also be quite charming in the month of December.
 In the central part of the city, the streets will be lit, and according to the yearly tradition, there will be a huge Christmas tree in Springvandspladsen (the water fountain square).
-Furthermore, the shops will sell Christmas stuff, and you can buy toasted almonds in the streets!
+Furthermore, the shops will sell Christmas snacks, so you can buy toasted almonds in the streets!